biozic/quantities/README.md

 ## About `quantities`

-The purpose of this D module is to perform automatic compile-time dimensional checking when dealing with quantities and units.
+The purpose of this D package is to perform automatic compile-time dimensional checking when dealing with quantities and units.

 In order to remain simple, there is no actual distinction between units and